 Border issues

-- China has differing claim in Arunachal Pradesh.
-Along the westernmost corner, Chinese claim line lay 20 kms south and in the eastern most extreme of Arunachal Pradesh it lay 30 km south.
+- China has differing claims in Arunachal Pradesh.
+Along the westernmost corner, the Chinese claim line lay 20 km south and in the easternmost extreme of Arunachal Pradesh, it lay 30 km south.

 - International boundaries in the North East have not crystallized into lines separating sovereign countries on the ground.